 This is one of the biggest signs that you’re on the verge of a break-up.
 Sex isn’t everything in a relationship.
 But it’s a very important part of being with someone.
-Otherwise you might as well just be friends!
+Otherwise, you might as well just be friends!
 Perhaps there’s no lust left in your relationship anymore, no desire to have sex, or maybe no sex at all.
 Can you even remember the last time you had sex?
-When you don’t fancy each other anymore, sex can feel more like a chore – rather that you should be having sex, even though you don’t necessarily want to.
+When you don’t fancy each other anymore, sex can feel more like a chore – rather than you should be having sex, even though you don’t necessarily want to.
 That makes it awkward.
-This can come as quite a shock, if you’re used to your sex life being on top form.
+This can come as quite a shock if you’re used to your sex life being on top form.
 We hate to be the bearer of bad news, but losing that physical, passionate side to the relationship is often the first thing to go before you part ways for good.

 2. You spend more time apart

 Maybe the sex is still good, but you don’t have it often – and that’s because you spend more time living your own lives outside the relationship.
 It’s good to have your own hobbies and interests, some may even call it healthy, but you need to have built a strong foundation for a life with your partner.
 And this involves spending a lot of time together.
 If you used to spend every day together, but this has been cut down significantly to one day per week, then ask yourself why.
 Perhaps it was your decision, over theirs, as subconsciously you know you are drifting apart and you are reflecting this in the amount of time you physically see each other.
 If spending time with family and friends are higher on your list of priorities nowadays than seeing each other – then this is a big warning sign.